cnabio/cnab-spec/301-metadata-repositories.md

 If attackers compromise the metadata repository alone, then they have access to only the `timestamp` and `snapshot` keys.
 In this case, at worst, they can carry freeze and rollback attacks (limited by the expiration of `root` or `targets` metadata, whichever is earlier).

 However, if attackers also compromise, say, the private infrastructure controlled by the bundle developers, then they also have access to the `targets` key.
-This is because the `targets` key is very likely to be kept online _within_ this private infrastructure so that developers can use CI/CD to sign new bundles on demand.
-In this case, at worst, attackers can sign off malicious bundles.
+This is because the `targets` key is very likely to be kept online _within_ this private infrastructure so that developers can use CI/CD to sign new versions of bundles on demand.
+In this case, at worst, attackers can sign off malicious versions of bundles.
 Developers can use the `root` key to rotate all other keys.

-Finally, if attackers somehow also compromise the `root` key, which SHOULD be kept securely on, say, a disconnected [hardware security module](https://en.wikipedia.org/wiki/Hardware_security_module) within the aforementioned private infrastructure, then attackers can not only sign off malicious bundles, but also rotate all keys on the metadata repository.
-Nevertheless, developers can still use the `root` key to rotate all keys, including itself, for end-users who have not yet downloaded malicious bundles.
+Finally, if attackers somehow also compromise the `root` key, which SHOULD be kept securely on, say, a disconnected [hardware security module](https://en.wikipedia.org/wiki/Hardware_security_module) within the aforementioned private infrastructure, then attackers can not only sign off malicious versions of bundles, but also rotate all keys on the metadata repository.
+Nevertheless, developers can still use the `root` key to rotate all keys, including itself, for end-users who have not yet downloaded malicious versions of bundles.
 Other end-users will need to reset their systems, and update out-of-band.

 ## Extending the MVP to verify the provenance of bundles

-This subsection discusses .
+This subsection discusses how to extend the MVP to verify the provenance of bundles.
+We do this by transparently in-toto metadata using TUF as a [compromise-resilient transport protocol](https://www.datadoghq.com/blog/engineering/secure-publication-of-datadog-agent-integrations-with-tuf-and-in-toto/).
 Figure 2 illustrates our simple metadata repository for a bundle.

 ![Figure 2: Extending the MVP metadata repository for a bundle](img/example-tuf-in-toto-repository.png) **Figure 2**: Extending the MVP metadata repository for a bundle.

-The `targets` role MAY sign targets metadata about:
+Instead of signing for new versions of a bundle itself, the `targets` role here SHOULD sign targets metadata about:

-1. The in-toto [root layout](300-CNAB-security.md) for this bundle (e.g., `example.com/example-org/example-bundle/in-toto-metadata/root.layout`).
+1. The in-toto [root layout](300-CNAB-security.md) for this collection of bundles (e.g., `example.com/example-org/example-bundle/in-toto-metadata/root.layout`).
 1. All the public keys needed to verify this root layout in the first place (e.g., `example-org/example-bundle/in-toto-pubkeys/*.pub`).

+The `targets` role SHOULD delegate all versions of the bundle (e.g., `example.com/example-org/example-bundle:*`) as well as associated in-toto link metadata (e.g., `example-org/example-bundle/in-toto-metadata/*/*.link`) to the `targets/releases` role.
+Therefore, the `targets/releases` role SHOULD sign targets metadata about:

+1. All available versions of the bundle (e.g., `example.com/example-org/example-bundle:*`).
 1. All the in-toto [link metadata](300-CNAB-security.md) associated with available bundles (e.g., `example-org/example-bundle/in-toto-metadata/*/*.link`).

-In this case, the `targets` role SHOULD also include [custom targets metadata](300-CNAB-security.md) such that:
+With regard to the last bullet point, the `targets/releases` role SHOULD include [custom targets metadata](300-CNAB-security.md) about every version of a bundle such that:

 1. Each root layout lists all of the public keys needed to verify it.
 1. Each bundle lists all of the root layout and link metadata required to verify this bundle.